 A quick warning before we start: Sometimes people have a bad credit rating with old unpaid utility bills.
 You could get a roommate with this situation, this will be a burden and could be a warning sign for what’s to come.
 Be careful!

-Tip #1: What Percentage Each Roommate Will Pay
+What Percentage Will Each Roommate Pay?

 Should all the roommates split the utilities and bills equally?
 Usually yes if all things are created equal in the living space.
 But many times they are not.